DELIVERING WHAT'S NEXT

 Unsurpassed accuracy for optimal surgical screw placement

-The platform can be easily transferred between hospital operating rooms and is an ideal solution for Ambulatory Service Centers (ASC) with multiple locations.
+The platform can be easily transferred between operating rooms and is an ideal solution for Ambulatory Service Centers (ASC) with multiple locations.

 A key differentiator of the PathKeeper solution is that does not require a CT scan within the operating room, saving significant space within the operating theater.